Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Do you cover stuffed pork chops when baking?

-We do not cover the pork chops when they are in the oven.
+We do not cover the pork chops with aluminum foil when they are in the oven.
 I like the stuffing to get a little crispy and browned.
 This won’t happen if you cover the pork chops.

 The exact timing will depend on how thick the pork chops are and how much you browned them in the skillet beforehand.
 We’ve found that between 20-25 minutes in a 350 degree oven is sufficient.